Donate Money Effectively

 Just like money itself, donating is a somewhat taboo subject.
 No one wants to be greedy but it's also hard to know how much to give.
 Christian and Jewish religions argue that 10% of your income is a fair amount, whereas Islam suggests that 2.5% is reasonable.

-73% of Americans gave money to charity in the last year, down from 79% the previous year.
+73% of Americans gave money to charity in 2020, down from 79% the previous year.

 You can look to those you respect for an idea of how much to donate -- Barack Obama donated 34% of his total income during his presidency (including all of his Nobel Peace Prize).
 Warren Buffett has promised to give 85% of his net worth to the Bill and Melinda Gates Foundation.